Just looking for one thing here to make sure I got it all right.

 When I got up today, I wasn't angry at all.

-And when I went to bed, I said, All right, I know what the show is tomorrow.
+And when I went to bed, I said, all right, I know what the show is tomorrow.

-I already know what it's gonna be, I know what I'm gonna lead off with, and I'm gonna be ticked.
+I know what I'm going to lead off with, and I'm going to be ticked.

-Even though my house sprung a leak in the rain yesterday, I still wasn't mad.
+When I got up and I wasn't mad, even though my house sprung a leak in the rain yesterday, I still wasn't mad.

 Small little leak, but still a distraction.

-But it I got here, I started reading through this stuff this morning, and I got all upset and angry again, and I just I just you know, let it out.
+But I got here, I started reading through this stuff this morning, and I got all upset and angry again.

-Uh but I don't want to do that every day.
+But I don't want to do that every day.

 We all feel it.

-I've had it with this Bush hatred.
+But I'll tell you, the thing that just frosts me, I've had it with this Bush hatred.

 I have had it with people who have no ideas of their own, who have no solutions, no suggestions, no plans.